pa-pyrus/papatcher/README.md

 3. (Optional) Delete the files from the download cache.
    If you do this, the patcher will download them again next time it is run.

+## Acknowledgements ##
+This patcher is basically a re-implementation of the [Go PA patcher](https://bitbucket.org/papatcher/papatcher) by Uber Entertainment's very own *William Howe-Lott*.

 ## License ##
 Copyright (c) 2014 Pyrus <pyrus@coffee-break.at>
 See the file LICENSE for copying permission.